 II.
 The Accident Must Involve Serious Bodily Injury

 A charge under N.J.S.A.
 2C:12-1.1 is only viable where someone sustained “serious bodily injury.”
 The New Jersey criminal code defines “serious bodily injury” as an injury involving a substantial risk of death or resulting in serious permanent disfigurement or protracted loss or impairment of the function of a bodily member or organ.

 III.
 Criminal Responsibility

 While the motor vehicle pedigree of the law only requires knowledge on the part of the suspect that he was involved in an accident, a criminal violation for leaving the scene of an accident also requires proof that the defendant knowingly left the scene.

-III.
+IV.
 Merger and Sentencing